yorklim/tp/docs/DeveloperGuide.md

 invalid values if the txt file is edited wrongly.

 **2. Policies Features**<br>
+Difficulty Level: 3.5/5<br>
+Effort Required: 3.5/5<br>
-`addpolicy` and `deletepolicy` commands help the user manage his client's policies.
+Challenged faced: `addpolicy` and `deletepolicy` commands help the user manage his client's policies.
 The difficulty comes thinking of how to save the policies into storage and how to retrieve them.
 Although `Tag` which was already implemented in AB3 was similar and could be used as a reference, the `Policy` feature was more complex as it required the saving of 2 different values (`policyName` and `policy ID`), instead of just 1 in the case of tags, and thus policies cannot be just saved in the same way and have to be parsed differently
 Additional testing was needed to ensure that the policies are saved correctly and are able to handle invalid values if the json file is edited wrongly.